snowdrop/java-buildpack-client/README.md

 Build/RunImages will be pulled as required.

 The builder will use docker via the `DOCKER_HOST` env var, if configured, or via the platform appropriate docker socket if not.
 Alternatively, dockerHost can be directly configured on the builder itself.
+If the docker host starts with `unix://` the path to the docker socket is extracted and used during the build phase.
+If unset, this defaults to `/var/run/docker/sock`

+FAQ:

+**Will this work with Podman?:**

+Not yet.
+Once the regular `pack` cli works with Podman, I'll revisit this and ensure it works too.

+**Does this work on Windows?:**

+Yes.. it's supposed to!
+Tested with Win10 + Docker on WSL2

+**Does this work on Linux?:**

+Yes.. with Docker (real docker, not podman pretending to be docker).
+Tested with Ubuntu + Docker